openstack/os-ken/doc/source/man/osken_manager.rst

 Description
 -----------
-:program:`os_ken-manager` is the executable for OS-Ken applications. os_ken-manager loads OS-Ken applications and run it.
+:program:`osken-manager` is the executable for OS-Ken applications. osken-manager loads OS-Ken applications and run it.

 OS-Ken is a component-based software defined networking framework.
 OS-Ken